 Eating fruits and vegetables is an essential part of maintaining good health.
-In 2011, the U.S. Department of Agriculture (USDA) launched its most recent food guide called Choose My Plate.
+The United States Department of Agriculture (USDA) has launched its most recent food guide called Choose My Plate.
 Most health professionals and health promotion organizations, including the USDA, recommend eating at least five servings of fruits and vegetables daily.
 Or, in the case of the Choose My Plate campaign, make half of your plate fruits and vegetables.

 Now, to incorporate vegetables in a positive way.
 Vegetables can taste bitter, particularly when eaten raw.
 A good place to begin may be experimenting with roasting a few different vegetables to see what you may like.
 Roasting vegetables brings out their sweetness via a process called caramelization, which reveals the sugars in vegetables, causing them to taste sweeter.
 This works particularly well with root vegetables, such as onions, potatoes, sweet potatoes, turnips, and carrots.
 To roast vegetables, simply cut them into one-inch squares, toss with olive oil, salt, and pepper, place on a baking sheet, and put in an oven at 450 degrees for 30 to 40 minutes, tossing and turning throughout cooking.
 You will know they are done when they are golden brown, slightly crispy on the outside, and soft on the inside.
 Broccoli and cauliflower are also delicious when roasted.
 Feel free to experiment by adding grated parmesan or other cheeses, herbs, and spices to the vegetables after roasting.
 You can also look to "sweeter" vegetables, such as corn, peas, tomatoes, and carrots and incorporate them into pasta or rice dishes or put them together to make a salad.